-Parent Guides is committed to helping parents of school-aged kids educate themselves on a range of issues facing young people today.
+Parent Guides is an Australian not-for-profit organisation committed to helping parents of school-aged kids educate themselves on a range of issues facing young people today.
 Communication is key.

 Produced by experienced professionals passionate about making a difference, our guides inform parents, teachers and carers about sensitive issues.
 These are issues like drugs, social media and sex.
 We use engaging and contemporary content to tell it like it is without being alarmist.
 Ultimately, our aim to inform and spark open, honest and meaningful conversations between parents and teens.